 Question 5: Who can access the Indicator 8 Survey Manager?

 The Indicator 8 Survey Manager was developed for LEA (district) Pupil Services / Special Education Directors and/or their designees to use for survey management.
 The Pupil Services / Special Education Director can grant access to a designee through the Special Education Web Portal.
-For questions on accessing the Survey Manager, please contact Yvette Johanson (email@example.com) or refer to the Indicator 8: Family Engagement Survey Manager User Guide.
+For questions on accessing the Survey Manager, please contact LeAnn Leahy (firstname.lastname@example.org) or refer to the Indicator 8: Family Engagement Survey Manager User Guide.

 Question 6: For LEAs (districts) required to conduct the Family Engagement Survey, what qualifies a student to be on the list for the Indicator 8 Family Engagement Survey?

 The spreadsheet of student names used to create mailing lists to parents for the survey is based on the October 1 Child Count data the LEA (district) submits to DPI.
 The survey is intended for parents of students with IEPs aged 3 through 17 enrolled in public school to report how well schools facilitated parent involvement as a means of improving services and results for children with disabilities.
 Thus, parentally placed private school students and students who are 18 prior to Feb 1 (legally adult) are not included in the list of students imported into the Survey Manager application by DPI.
-If a student was a parentally placed private student during the October 1 Child Count, but is now enrolled in public school, the LEA has the option to manually add the student to the Student List by entering the student’s Wisconsin Student Number (WSN).
+If a student was a parentally placed private student during the October 1 Child Count, but is now enrolled in public school, the LEA has the option to manually add the student to the Student List by entering the student’s WISEid (formerly known as the Wisconsin Student Number WSN).

 Question 7: What if a student is missing from the survey spreadsheet AND/OR the LEA (district) wants to add students so additional families can take the survey?